Azure/azure-powershell/src/EventGrid/EventGrid.Autorest/docs/Az.EventGrid.md

 Synchronously Create a partner configuration with the specified parameters.

 ### [New-AzEventGridPartnerDestination](New-AzEventGridPartnerDestination.md)
-Asynchronously creates a new partner destination with the specified parameters.
+Asynchronously Create a new partner destination with the specified parameters.

 ### [New-AzEventGridPartnerEventSubscriptionDestinationObject](New-AzEventGridPartnerEventSubscriptionDestinationObject.md)
 Create an in-memory object for PartnerEventSubscriptionDestination.

 ### [New-AzEventGridPartnerNamespace](New-AzEventGridPartnerNamespace.md)
-Asynchronously creates a new partner namespace with the specified parameters.
+Asynchronously Create a new partner namespace with the specified parameters.

 ### [New-AzEventGridPartnerNamespaceKey](New-AzEventGridPartnerNamespaceKey.md)
 Regenerate a shared access key for a partner namespace.